Food Budgeting Tips | WaterStone Bank

-If you have a taste for the finer foods in life, you already know: Managing the cost of groceries can be tough.
+If you have a taste for the finer foods in life, you already know that managing the cost of groceries can be tough.

 1. Buy seasonal produce.